EdenTurgeman/PhotoOp/README.md

 It correctly bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>

-Your app is ready to be deployed!
+### `npm run build-electron`

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+Builds the electron exe and unpacked app from the existing configuration using the /build folder

-### `npm run electron`
+### `npm run build-app`

-Runs the electron app, only run this ater the react development server is up and running.
+Runs react-scripts build to build the client and then builds the electron app with the updated client